Generic Name: ofatumumab (Intravenous route)

-Ofatumumab injection is used to treat a type of cancer of the white blood cells called chronic lymphocytic leukemia (CLL).
-This medicine is used in patients with CLL who have already been treated with other medicines (eg, alemtuzumab, fludarabine) that did not work well.
+Ofatumumab injection is used in combination with chlorambucil to treat a type of cancer of the white blood cells called chronic lymphocytic leukemia (CLL) in patients who have not received any treatments in the past.
+This medicine is also used in patients with CLL who have already been treated with other medicines (eg, alemtuzumab, fludarabine) that did not work well.

 Ofatumumab interferes with the growth of cancer cells, which are eventually destroyed by the body.
 Since the growth of normal body cells may also be affected by ofatumumab, other unwanted effects will also occur.
 Some of these may be serious and must be reported to your doctor.
 Some unwanted effects, such as a skin rash, may not be serious but may cause concern.
 Some of the unwanted effects do not occur until months or years after the medicine is used.

-Before you begin treatment with ofatumumab, you and your doctor should talk about the good this medicine will do as well as the risks of using it.
+Before you begin treatment with ofatumumab, you and your doctor should talk about the benefits this medicine will do as well as the risks of using it.

 Before Using Arzerra

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies have not been performed on the relationship of age to the effects of ofatumumab injection in the pediatric population.
 Safety and efficacy have not been established.